Skip to main content

 Program Design

-The LDP-HEIs will be delivered in a hybrid modality from February to April 2025.
-The first two months are dedicated to asynchronous and synchronous online learning sessions.
+The LDP-HEIs will be delivered in a hybrid modality from September to November 2025.
+There will be asynchronous and synchronous online learning sessions, three-day onsite sessions, and an online final presentation and closing program.
 Participants then apply their learning through individual/HEI group assignments, which will form the basis for their REAPs.

-Participants will then convene in a SEAMEO member country for a three-day REAP pitching and refinement, site visits, and guest lectures.
+For the onsite sessions, participants will convene in IPB University in Bogor, Indonesia for a three-day REAP pitching and refinement, site visits, and guest lectures.
 After this, participants will implement incremental improvements to their REAP and consult key stakeholders to enhance the design and implementation of their REAP.
 Participants will then present online their final REAP and share best practices to sustain change after implementation.

 The selected participants should be able to commit to attending all sessions, both online and onsite.
 Asynchronous sessions will last for around three hours.
 Participants need to complete asynchronous online learning before each session.